anugrahprathap/BluetickAssessment/README.md

 ## Backend Files

 1. `views.py`: Contains the Django views for handling login and book listing functionality using Django REST
-2. `models.py`: Defines the Django models for the application's data, including the `Books` model for storing book details.
+2. `models.py`: Defines the Django models for the application's data, including the `Book` model for storing book details.
 3. `urls.py`: Contains the URL patterns for routing requests to the appropriate views.

 ## Frontend Files